e280/renraku/README.md

 > ***"an api should just be a bunch of async functions, damn it!"***
 > &nbsp; &nbsp; — *Chase Moskal, many years ago*

-**renraku** is a magic typescript json-rpc library.
+**renraku** is a magic typescript json-rpc library that makes life joyous again.

 📦 `npm install @e280/renraku`
 💡 async functions as api
 🔌 http, websockets, postmessage, anything
-↔️ ready for bidirectionality
+↔️ fully stoked for bidirectionality
+🌐 node + browser
 🏛️ json-rpc 2.0
-🌐 node + browser
 🤖 for web workers, see [comrade](https://github.com/e280/comrade)
 💻 *an https://e280.org/ project*